Medicine | Surgery

 - Inherent Requirements

-The 2018 Medicine Admissions Guide contains detailed information about the degree’s current admissions criteria, requirements and eligibility.
+The Medicine Admissions Guidecontains detailed information about the program’s current admissions criteria, requirements and eligibility.
 Failure to read it will not be grounds for special consideration.

 The Faculty of Health and Medical Sciences reserves the right to change these admission criteria and processes without notice.
 If you’re thinking of applying at some stage in the future, be sure to check back.

 Are you an international student wishing to study undergraduate medicine and surgery?
-See our step-by-step international students application guide for more information about how to apply.
+See our international students admissions guide international students application guide for more information about how to apply.and step-by-step

 Postgraduate coursework degrees